-The Investment Firm Prudential Regime (IFPR) came into effect on 1 January 2022.
 BNP Trust Corporation UK Limited ('TrustCo') is authorised and prudentially regulated by the FCA It is categorised as a non-SNI MIFIDPRU investment firm falling within SYSC 19G.1.1R(2) below the proportionality threshold and therefore subject to the Standard Remuneration Requirements of the MIFIDPRU Remuneration Code.
 The Standard Remuneration Requirements apply in some respect to all Material Risk Takers ('MRTs') of TrustCo, which generally allows the disapplication of variable compensation structuring rules (i.e. minimum instruments requirement, retention policy, minimum deferral) and of the requirement to establish a Remuneration Committee.

 TrustCo is a wholly owned subsidiary of BNP Paribas S.A.
 London Branch (SALB).
-All functions and operations are provided to TrustCo by SALB via service level agreements (SLAs).
+All functions and operations are provided to TrustCo by SALB via service level agreement (SLA).
 TrustCo does not employ any staff and all staff providing services for TrustCo is employed by SALB.
-As such, all staff categorised as MRTs for TrustCo are those who also take material risk on behalf of SALB.

-On that basis all TrustCo MRTs are already subject to onerous remuneration rules (the PRA Rulebook and the FCA Handbook) and subject to SALB remuneration policies.
+As such, TrustCo MRTs are already subject to onerous remuneration rules (the Group remuneration rules supplemented by, where relevant, PRA Rulebook and the FCA Handbook).